 Heritage Medical Associates is closely monitoring the latest developments surrounding COVID-19.
 We are taking numerous precautions to ensure that our clinics remain a safe place for you to receive healthcare and to help limit the spread of COVID-19 within our communities.

-Heritage Medical Associates recommends the vaccine for our patients who are ages 5 and up, with the possible exception of those who have recently been infected with COVID-19 or are allergic to components of the vaccine.
+Heritage Medical Associates recommends COVID-19 primary series vaccines for our patients who are 6 months of age and above and boosters for our patients who are 5 years of age and older, if eligible.
+A possible exception may be for those who have recently been infected with COVID-19 or have contraindications.

 Find a COVID-19 Vaccine:

-Heritage Medical Associates is currently administering the COVID-19 vaccine to pediatric patients ages 5 and up at our Mt.
-Juliet North and Green Hills Offices:
+Heritage Medical Associates is currently administering the COVID-19 vaccine to our pediatric patients at our Mt.
+Juliet North, Green Hills and Westgate Offices:

 - Our Mt.
-Juliet North Office is offering the vaccine to patients who are seen at our Lebanon, Hermitage and Mt.
+Juliet North Office is offering the Moderna vaccine to patients ages 6 months to 5 years and the Pfizer-BioNTech vaccine to patients ages 5 years and above who are seen at our Lebanon, Hermitage and Mt.
 Juliet North Offices.
 To schedule a COVID-19 vaccine appointment, please call your pediatrician's office.

-- Our Green Hills Office is offering the vaccine to patients who are seen at our Green Hills Pediatrics office.
+- Our Green Hills Office is offering the Moderna vaccine to patients ages 6 months to 5 years and the Pfizer-BioNTech vaccine to patients ages 5 years and above who are seen at our Green Hills Pediatrics office.
 To request a COVID-19 vaccine appointment, please click here to complete an appointment request form.
 A representative from our office will contact you within 3-5 business days to schedule your appointment.

-Click here for a list of COVID-19 assessment sites near you.
+Click here for a list of COVID-19 testing sites near you.

 VISITING YOUR DOCTOR'S OFFICE